Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ulBAJ0fxShE.md

 # [March 29th, 2022 Livestream](../2022-03-29.md)
 ## Q&A: Will there be an option to lower the Train volume?
 https://www.youtube.com/watch?v=ulBAJ0fxShE
+This question was possibly duplicated with a more recent answer: [July 12th, 2022 Livestream Q&A: Train can be real loud & can't be turned down?](./yt-trhYk5yGdkA.md) [https://www.youtube.com/watch?v=trhYk5yGdkA](https://www.youtube.com/watch?v=trhYk5yGdkA)

 ### Topics
 * [Features > Requested Features](../topics/features/requested-features.md)